Skip to main content

 About Gyugin Honten

-Gyugin Honten in Matsusaka is a premium-priced venue, with a verified price range of JPY 10,000 to JPY 14,999.
+Gyugin Honten in Matsusaka is a premium-priced venue, with a price range of JPY 10,000 to JPY 14,999.
 It is also listed in Tabelog's 100 - Hot Pot - 2024 recognition.
-Beyond those confirmed basics, this guide avoids assuming a specific room type, dish list, service format, seat count, parking arrangement, or reservation policy that is not verified here.
-If you are choosing where to spend at this level in Matsusaka, treat Gyugin Honten as a higher-budget option and confirm current details directly before you go.
+If you are choosing where to spend at this level in Matsusaka, treat Gyugin Honten as a higher-budget option and confirm specific details like room type, dish list, service format, seat count, parking arrangement, or reservation policy directly before you go.

 Those facts position the venue as a planned meal rather than an everyday stop.
-However, details such as specific dishes, room arrangements, service charges, payment methods, seating capacity, English-language support, parking, private-room availability are not verified in the available data.
-For a current visit, check directly with the restaurant before relying on any of those particulars.
+However, for specific details such as dishes, room arrangements, service charges, payment methods, seating capacity, English-language support, parking, private-room availability, check directly with the restaurant before relying on any of those particulars.

 When to Go and What to Expect

 Gyugin Honten operates only from Thursday through Sunday, 11 AM to 8 PM.
 Because it is closed from Monday through Wednesday, it is not a fit for the first half of the week.
-The verified price range does not distinguish between lunch and dinner, so this guide does not claim a separate lunch deal, dinner-only format, or different daytime pricing.
+The price range does not distinguish between lunch and dinner, so separate lunch deals, dinner-only formats, or different daytime pricing are not specified.

-The safest expectation is a smart-casual, higher-budget meal in Matsusaka, with the experience and menu specifics to be confirmed directly.
-Diners comparing options may also look at allowed Matsusaka-area peers such as Beef Club Noel, Matsujirou no Mise Matsusaka honten, Wadakin, Yoshokuya Gyugin, 和田金, while checking each venue's current details separately.
+Expect a smart-casual, higher-budget meal in Matsusaka.
+Diners comparing options may also look at Matsusaka-area peers such as Beef Club Noel, Matsujirou no Mise Matsusaka honten, Wadakin, Yoshokuya Gyugin, 和田金, while checking each venue's current details separately.

 For travelers building an itinerary around Matsusaka, Gyugin Honten is best treated as a premium stop with limited weekly operating days.
-The verified facts support planning around its price, hours, smart-casual dress code, Tabelog hot-pot recognition, but not around unverified claims such as private rooms, parking capacity, exact seating, specific menu items, or a particular service style.
+When planning, consider its price, hours, smart-casual dress code, Tabelog hot-pot recognition.
+For details such as private rooms, parking capacity, exact seating, specific menu items, or a particular service style, it's best to confirm directly.

 Location